-The Maryland Energy Administration (MEA) has developed the FY18 Community Solar LMI PPA Incentive Grant Program (LMI-PPA Program) to help extend the benefits of community solar projects to members of the Low and Moderate Income (LMI) community.
-The program seeks to achieve this by incentivizing community solar subscriber organizations to include terms and conditions in their Subscription Agreements, which maximize cost savings and minimize the contract period for LMI subscribers.
+The Maryland Energy Administration (MEA) has developed the FY19 Community Solar LMI PPA Incentive Grant Program (LMI-PPA Program) to help extend the benefits of community solar projects to members of the Low and Moderate Income (LMI) community.
+The program seeks to achieve this by incentivizing community solar subscriber organizations to include terms and conditions in their Subscription Agreements, which maximize cost savings over the contract period for LMI subscribers.

 This program is only open to subscriber organizations that have been assigned LMI Capacity under the Maryland Community Solar Pilot Program, or those projects in the “Other” category subscribing at least 51% of their energy to LMI subscribers.
-The incentives are designed for a 20-year lifetime so Subscriber Organizations must pass down grant conditions to new owners in any subsequentsale/change of control of the project.
+The incentives under the Program are designed for a project with

-In order to qualify for consideration under FY18 Community Solar LMI PPA Grant Program, subscriberorganizations applicants must meet the following requirements:
+In order to qualify for consideration under FY19 Community Solar LMI PPA Grant Program, each applicant must meet the following requirements:

 1800 Washington Blvd., Suite 755, Baltimore, MD 21230